stdm/stdm.github.io/teaching.md

 comments: false
 ---

 My main teaching revolves around **Artificial Intelligence** and **Machine Learning** in different formats and for different audiences.
-I was awarded a final round nomination for the "Best Teaching - Best Practices" award of my university in 2017 for [my contribution](https://stdm.github.io/Science-applied) under the topic "Wissenschaftlichkeit" ("scientific character"), and [won it](https://stdm.github.io/ATLAS/) (3rd place) in 2019 for the "Vermittlung von Grundlagen" ("teaching of foundational matters").
+I was awarded a final round nomination for the "Best Teaching - Best Practices" award of my university in 2017 for [my contribution](https://stdm.github.io/Science-applied) under the topic "Wissenschaftlichkeit" (scientific character), and [won it](https://stdm.github.io/ATLAS/) (3rd place) in 2019 for the "Vermittlung von Grundlagen" (teaching of foundational matters).
 My shorter teaching statement [from 2008](http://www.informatik.uni-marburg.de/~stadelmann/teaching.html) is still valid: "I love teaching.
 To initiate inside someone the vision of an idea, to see understanding grow, these are moments I greatly enjoy."

 ### TOC